 This post will answer the question “What is Line 10100 on tax returns?” and cover the tax information that goes to the line, where to find it, how it differs from other related income lines and many more.

-Simply put, Line 10100 captures the employment income on your Canadian tax returns.
+Line 10100 is the line that captures the employment income on your Canadian tax returns.
 Employment income are usually shown in box 14 of the T4 tax slips you received from your employer(s).

 Salaries, commissions, wages, gratuities, bonuses and tips are a few examples of the employment income that could be reported on box 14.